Lung Cancer: Frequently Asked Questions

 Q: Does catching lung cancer early offer a better chance of being cured?

 A: Yes, lung cancer in its early stages offers a better chance for a cure.
 Unfortunately, the symptoms of lung cancer, which include a cough that won't go away, chest pain, and coughing up blood, often don't appear until the cancer has grown or spread.
 Lung cancer is one of the hardest cancers to find early on.
-But newer tests, such as spiral CT scans, may help find more cancers early.
+But newer tests, such as spiral CT scans, can help find more cancers early.

 Q: If I have lung cancer, will I die?

 A: Having lung cancer is not necessarily a death sentence.
-Significant progress has been made in treating lung cancer, including surgery, radiation, chemotherapy, and targeted therapy.
+Significant progress has been made in treating lung cancer, including surgery, radiation, immunotherapy, chemotherapy, and targeted therapy.
 Researchers are always looking for better ways to treat lung cancer.
 Some people with lung cancer are cured, while others may live significantly longer with lung cancer.

 Q: Where does lung cancer start?